 9. Panettone — Italy

-Though the types of food typically eaten vary widely between northern and southern Italy, the love of panettone, or Italian Christmas bread, is pretty universal.
+Though the types of food typically eaten vary widely between northern and southern Italy, panettone, or Italian Christmas bread, is pretty universal on the list of beloved Italian holiday recipes.
 This dessert is a bread-like cake with raisins and sometimes other dried fruits, which is baked and then dusted with confectioners’ sugar.
 Here’s a recipe to try.

 10. Toshikoshi Soba — Japan